josvin92/dataviz-project-proposal-flight-delay-analysis/README.md

 One example of brushing that could be done in the future is on selecting a bunch of airlines showing the average delay and delay reason and the corresponding charts showing which airline had the highest delay and what percentage of that was delayed by less than 15 mins and what percentage was delayed by more than 15 mins as well as the share of the total delay for those airlines or airports.

+We could also create a time series chart to figure out the average delay over time for each airline.

 Some more ideas related to airline dataset can be found at: https://square.github.io/crossfilter/